块设备层

 备注

-The ops pointer holds the address of the device operations structure which can be shared by multiple device instances of the same type (driver).
+The ops table may be shared by multiple instances of the same driver type.

 Public Members